Charles E W Bean, Diaries, AWM38 3DRL 606/244/1 - 1916 - 1933 - Part 10

 or is due to lack of timely information.

-BATTERY. revive hard-shelled infantry quicker than prompt and affective
+revive hard-shelled infantry quicker than prompt and effective

 counter-battery work.
-This is the reason why these units are the
+This is the reason why these Units are the

 take 20 minutes to answer "priority" calls.